Grades and Academic Standing

 6.1 Grades

-Graduate students admitted fall 2016 and forward will adhere to the following policy:
+Graduate students admitted fall 2016 and forward:

 Another course may be substituted on the Program of Study if the original course is not offered in either of the two (2) subsequent terms.
 The original course will remain on the Program of Study and the new course will be noted as a substitution by The Graduate School.
-A letter from the department head to The Graduate School will be sufficient to The Graduate School to support a course substitution.
+A letter from the department head to The Graduate School will be sufficient to support a course substitution.

 Note: A student must still maintain a program GPA of 3.00 or higher.